Jbot29/springboard-exercises/capstone/README.md

 Light, especially blue light can affect the sleep cycles in humans.
 This is why we have an app like Flux, and now Apple has added Night Shift.

-I wanted to test this as well, by blackout the windows in my bedroom.
+I wanted to test this as well, by blacking out the windows in my bedroom.
 It is now nearly pitch black.

 A t-test of times between blackout days and non, do not show any significance between the minutes slept but the model does show an improvement in HRV.

 [Source](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1000145)

+## Conclusion

+Before I started this project, I was worried that I wouldn't be able to find any impressive results, but overall I am happy with the outcome.

+I was able to improve my health as measured by HRV and find some of the factors affecting it.
+It has given me an excellent base in which to dive deeper and to explore more into what affects my day to day health.